PilarPu/programa/README.md

 > Supertutorial of the tutorial for nbdev :D

-This is mainly for me to not fuck up during my live tutorial and get familiar with nbdev.
+This is mainly a guide for me to follow during my live tutorial and, at the same time, get familiar with nbdev while writing it.

 ## Install